-8.24 You must not place any discarded household or garden objects, e.g. washing machines and garden waste, in the bin areas or drying areas.

-You must securely bag all rubbish before putting it in the refuse chutes or bin areas.

-8.25 Under no circumstances should you dispose of any bulky items via the refuse chutes, as this can cause the chutes to become blocked (where chutes exist).
+- 8.27 You must not place any discarded household or garden objects, e.g. washing machines and garden waste, in the bin areas or drying areas or other shared areas. - You must securely bag all rubbish before putting it in the refuse bins in the bin areas. - 8.28 Under no circumstances should you dispose of any bulky items via the refuse chutes, as this can cause the chutes to become blocked (where chutes exist).